CenturyLinkCloud/PublicKB/Support/uservoice-frequently-asked-questions.md

 They are regularly reviewed and triaged by a cross-functional team at CenturyLink Cloud.
 There is no specific SLA for a decision, however.
 In general, we do like to see the community’s reaction and response to new suggestions.

-### I’d like to know what’s in the current sprint, or what’s in a specific future sprints.
+### I’d like to know what’s in the current sprint, or what’s in a future sprint.
 Will UserVoice tell me that?

 Status of ideas are regularly updated as the product roadmap progresses.
 “Supporters” of a specific feature are automatically emailed with an update once status has changed.